-The assessment for Fiscal Year 2012-2013 is \$769.55 which is a \$61.74 (7.4%) decrease from the Fiscal Year 2011-2012 assessment of \$831.29.
-This decrease is due to a reduction in administration and sweeping costs.
-Fund balance in the amount of \$2,000 was used to offset a portion of the operation and maintenance costs.
+The assessment for Fiscal Year 2014-2015 is \$683.64 which is a \$5 increase from the assessment of Fiscal Year 2013-2014 assessment of \$678.64.
+Fund balance in the amount of \$3,000 was used to offset a portion of the operation and maintenance costs, thereby lowering the assessment.

 Proposition 218, a statewide initiative approved by the voters in November 1996, requires property owners approve any change in the method of calculating assessment and any increase in the assessment rate through a ballot procedure.
 An assessment ballot procedure occurred during the formation of CSA 22 in November 30, 2004.
-A majority protest was not filed regarding the method for calculating the annual assessment and the levy of the annual assessment to pay for services provided by CSA 22.
-Therefore, a formula for calculating the annual assessment has been approved and is in place.
-The method that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system and the landscaped storm drain basin divided equally by the number of parcels within CSA 22.
+A majority